survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 ## Package Authoring Techniques

-There are a couple of package authoring related techniques that are good to know.
+There are a couple of package authoring-related techniques that are good to know.
 You can set up webpack to generate a UMD build.
 You can also exclude certain dependencies out of your bundle.

 To make it easier to consume your packages, you can also generate a Node.js friendly versions.
 This technique can be improved further by setting up a script to generate a Node.js friendly version.